The Ever-Changing Expectations of Customer Experience

 All the technology that’s used to track purchases (online, in-app, and in-store), scan prices, and assist customers will collect and store data on those individuals and their purchase habits and behaviors.
 Big data and analytics companies such as Como are integrating that information into a retailer’s POS to enable customized advertisements at checkout.
 Retailers should personalize the experience for customers by promoting similar or complementing items based on their past purchases.

 Not everyone likes the face-to-face experience they get with store employees, even if the company’s staff are the friendliest folks on Earth.
 Whether a customer is in a hurry, not in the mood for upselling awkwardness, or is simply an introvert, self-checkout will be an appealing option.
+This has seen a dramatic increase over the past two years, as limiting close person-to-person interactions has been incorporated as a part of the pandemic response.

 Mobile self-checkout is the younger, cooler sibling of traditional self-checkout, and is even easier for customers (and associates).
 There are now apps that give customers the opportunity to scan a product’s UPC code on their mobile device, add the item to their shopping cart and pay within the app, skip the lines altogether and walk out of the store.
 Sam’s Club has been doing this with their Scan & Go app since 2016.